 In his quest to improve Michigan, Wayne led the charge to pass legislation that streamlined government regulation and promoted job creation.
 He helped to create a leaner, more efficient government bureaucracy.
 He worked to design and pass a responsible budget, which turned a $1.5 billion deficit into a $500 million surplus and reduced Michigan’s debt by over $20 billion.
 Wayne championed additional, stable funding for the extremely successful Pure Michigan campaign, which has vastly benefited businesses in northern Michigan.
 Schmidt has also supported legislation that would cut legislator and staff pay and benefits, and reduce office budgets.

-Wayne Schmidt lives in Traverse City with his wife Kathleen, and their two boys, Ryan, 11 and Danny, 9.
+Wayne Schmidt lives in Traverse City with his wife Kathleen, and their two boys, Ryan and Danny.

-Wayne is a lifelong resident of northern Michigan.
+Wayne was raised in northern Michigan.
 He and his wife Kathleen currently live in Traverse City with their two children, Ryan and Danny.